gsalaman/retropie/README.md

 ## Advmame stuff:
 https://retropie.org.uk/forum/topic/9172/advmame-support-for-hotkey-for-emulator-exit/2

-1/18 changed mapping for UI esc and select to 6 and a
+1/18 changed mapping for UI esc and select to 6 and 2...which are my P2 start and coin buttons.

 ## PS4 dualshock instructions:
 Did this.
 Works kinda with one with ds4drv....but second controller not so much.
 Gonna try undoing this...